Want to know the differences between the states in the law on medical marijuana? Then you’ve come to the right place!

 Much to everyone’s surprise, Florida now has a (not-quite-yet-functioning) medical marijuana program (MMP)!
 Of course, there are some severe restrictions, and it could be argued that Florida has some of the strictest qualifying criteria and medical marijuana laws around.
 Here’s a guide to getting a medical marijuana card in Florida …

 Telemedicine to recommend cannabis is prohibited in Florida.
-Physician must complete an in-person physical examination.
+The physician must complete an in-person physical examination.

 30 – 90 days, although people are trying to shorten this long waiting period.